If you’re a sole trader, you should check to see if you’re eligible for your state’s COVID-19 business support payment first.

 - you lived or worked in or visited a Commonwealth-declared COVID-19 hotspot in Qld that is subject to a restricted movement order.

 You meet the requirement of living or working in a Commonwealth-declared COVID-19 hotspot if both of these apply:

 - you live or work in an area which isn’t locked down

 - you can’t work because you’re unable to cross into or out of the lockdown area.

 You can check your visa details and conditions, including your right to work in Australia, using the Department of Home Affairs VEVO system.

 You must also meet any rules for the COVID-19 health order that affected you.
 These may be different, depending on the circumstances for each location or movement restriction.

 Recognised events are COVID-19 lockdowns, hotspots or periods of restricted movement.

-- people must stay at home and can only leave for approved reasons
+Lockdown is a period of restricted movement when people must stay at home and can only leave for approved reasons.

 A full day of your usual work is what you were scheduled to work but could not because of a restricted movement order.
 This includes not being able to attend a full time, part time or casual shift of less than 8 hours.